Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can I own land in my own name in Istanbul right now?

-Yes, foreigners can own land in their own name in Istanbul, but land ownership is where most of Turkey's foreign buyer restrictions actually apply.
+Yes, a foreign individual can own land in their own name in Istanbul, but only where private ownership is allowed and Turkish foreign ownership limits are respected.

 As of 2026, what other key foreign-ownership rules or limits should I know in Istanbul?